LandSandBoat/lsb-wiki/Client-Setup-[Windows].md

-**Note: To be able to update the Final Fantasy XI client - and connect to Project Topaz servers using the most recent version - you must be capable of connecting to retail at least once.
-Possible methods for doing so may be found below in [Section 2 - Connect to Retail](https://github.com/project-topaz/topaz/wiki/Client-setup-%5BWindows%5D#2-connecting-to-retail).
-Project Topaz does not condone methods enabling client updates without having connected to SquareEnix's retail servers.**
+**Note: To be able to update the Final Fantasy XI client - and connect to Topaz Next servers using the most recent version - you must be capable of connecting to retail at least once.
+Possible methods for doing so may be found below in [Section 2 - Connect to Retail](https://github.com/topaz-next/topaz/wiki/Client-setup-%5BWindows%5D#2-connecting-to-retail).
+Topaz Next does not condone methods enabling client updates without having connected to SquareEnix's retail servers.**

 # 1. Install and Update Final Fantasy XI